dreaming-device/ffmpeg-decklink/README.md

 I'm not sure it's a good idea to statically link those, but it probably means the executable won't work across distributions or even across releases.

-    # On Ubuntu 10.04:
-    $ ldd ./target/bin/ffmpeg
-	not a dynamic executable

     # on OSX 10.6.4:
     $ otool -L ffmpeg